lizhidan00/lizhidan00.github.io/_pages/notes.md

 permalink: /notes
 title: "Research Notes"
 excerpt: "Research Notes"
-author_profile: false
+author_profile: true
 ---

-## Approximate Counting and Sampling
+This page is a collection of research or learning notes, sorted by alpha-beta order.

 ## Applied Algebraic
 This is the [lecture notes](../files/applied%20algebraic/notes-applied%20algebraic.pdf) on *CS7343 – Applied Algebraic, Fall 2023* in Shanghai Jiao Tong University.

+## Approximate Counting and Sampling

 ## Optimization
 This is the lecture notes on *CS2910: Optimization, Summer 2023* in Zhiyuan College, Shanghai Jiao Tong University, instructed by [Yunwei Ren](https://yunwei-ren.me/).